Special Needs TeensGeneralLatestParenting

 Video Games

 These are interactive and immersive games that can be played on a computer, console, or mobile device.
 They can range from educational to entertaining, from casual to competitive.
-They can help develop hand-eye coordination, problem-solving, creativity, and social interaction skills.
+Video games can help develop hand-eye coordination, problem-solving, creativity, and social interaction skills.

 Physical Games

 Physical games involve toys, sports equipment or the body.
-These energetic games increase agility, motor skills, fitness and balance.
+These energetic and recreational activities for children increase agility, motor skills, fitness and balance.
 They are playable outdoors and indoors.

 Computer Games and Puzzles

-Another good option is encouraging your teenager to play puzzles or computer games.
-They will help him/her build different skills.
+Another good option is encouraging autistic teens to play puzzles or computer games.
+They will help him/her build different skills and create numerous opportunities for growth.

 FAQ’s